Polycythemia Vera

 60% (66 of 110) of patients in the Jakafi group kept their hematocrit under control without phlebotomy compared with 19% (21 of 112) of patients in the group that received other therapies

-Graphic of two circles – one is 40% vs the other circle showing <1%.
-40% of patients in the group that received Jakafi had at least 35% reduction in their spleen size compared to <1% of patients who received other therapies.
+Graphic of 2 circles—one is 40% vs the other circle showing <1%.
+Forty percent of patients in the group that received Jakafi had at least 35% reduction in their spleen size compared with <1% of patients who received other therapies.

 Spleen size portion of the primary endpoint